Salko Bukvarević

 Salko Bukvarević (20 April 1967 – 29 July 2020) was a Bosnian politician and soldier who served as the Federal Minister for Veterans and Disabled Veterans.

 In 1990, Bukvarević was one of the founders of the Party of Democratic Action.
 During the Bosnian War he served in the Bosnian army and was one of the founders of the Patriotic League paramilitary unit.
 Following the war he served in multiple positions before being appointed as the Minister for Veterans and Disabled Veterans, which he served as from 31 March 2015 until his death due to COVID-19 complications on 29 July 2020.

 Early life and education

-Bukvarević was born on 20 April 1967, in Gornje Hrasno, Kalesija, SR Bosnia and Herzegovina, SFR Yugoslavia.
+Bukvarević was born on 20 April 1967, in Hrasno Gornje, Kalesija, SR Bosnia and Herzegovina, SFR Yugoslavia.
 In 1986, he graduated from high school in Tuzla.
 In 1996, he graduated from the Mining-Geological-Civil Engineering Faculty with an undergraduate degree, with a Master's degree in 2004, and a Doctorate in 2011.
 He later married and had two children.